WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 #### Who did you help over the past fortnight?

 * RD - new joiner in the AI Programmme/PMU - orientation
+  * KW: Great stuff - very kind
 * HD - on Turing impact and strategy
+  * KW: Sounds super interesting & v helpful for sure :muscle:
 * SG - mentoring chat

 #### Who helped you this week?

 * KW - I learned more about GitHub
+  * KW: And how to reset your password 😜

 #### What did you achieve?

 * Put together a job description for an ASG Community Manager
+  * KW: GREAT.
+Thank you 🌠
 * Drafted the first skeleton of 'Mind the skills gap in academia: can a RAM be an effective solution?' paper (provocative title); agreed with Malvika that the paper is my official OLS training output for the graduation (in 3 weeks)
+  * KW: Ooooooh - what fun!
+  * Discussion in the meeting about "what problem are RAMs trying to solve?"
+    * I think my perspective is that RAMs are huge contributions to _team science_ and _collaborative working_...
+I guess you're fixing a "soft skills" 🤮 gap...
+    * Digital skills around bridging jargon for sure - skills that people need to collaborate.
+    * I guess I see RAMs 🐏🐏🐏 more around solving the _incentives_ rather than the _skills_ gaps.
+    * Do we need academia to move towards _products_?
+Should that be something that industry is responsible for?
 * Coordinated a scoping session for the computer vision toolkit for DS4S 🎉
+  * KW: GREAT WORK HERE!
+We achieved the goal :star2:
-* Had first discussions towards scoping an engagement with DWP around a 'data trust' - slow, but very ambitious potentially
+* Had first discussions towards scoping an engagement with an organisation around a 'data trust' - slow, but very ambitious potentially
+  * KW: Keep an eye on that project - v interesting 👀
 * Coordinated the Intro to GitHub session for ASG postdocs
+  * KW: Well done!
-* DAS paper: downloaded the most recent data; installed MongoDB; went through some of the existing data pipeline scripts to try and understand the flow; arranged a slot with Isla to discuss
+* DAS paper: downloaded the most recent data; installed MongoDB; went through some of the existing data pipeline scripts to try and understand the flow; arranged a slot with IS to discuss
+  * KW: Delighted!
 * Followed the Pangeo discussion: should there be a RAM to coordinate with the user community?
+  * KW: Yes.... but I think we also have some ASG RAM resource to potentially help?
 * Went to a fun TPS seminar (CZI), listened to Data as an Instrument of Coloniality, read some stuff around Research Impact, started reading The Emergent Strategy, re-read parts of a book I originally read 5 years ago (Reinventing Organisations: A Guide to Creating Organizations Inspired by the Next Stage in Human Consciousness) ✨
+  * KW: SO GREAT.

 #### What did you struggle with?

 * DAS: going through other people's scripts can be challenging
+  * KW: OMG LOOOOOLLLLLZZZZZ - so true!

 #### What would you like to work on next week?

 * I should present at the ASG MB board meeting next week - prep for that
 * I would like to complete a first properly readable draft of the "RAM position paper" ✨
 * Prep for the OLS graduation
-* Progress the discussion about the data trust & DWP
+* Progress the discussion about the data trust org
-* Make some progress with DAS after discussing with Isla
+* * Make some progress with DAS after discussing with IS

 #### Where do you need help from Kirstie?

 * Most important: Prep for the ASG MB meeting - we also have a meeting with AC tomorrow
+  * KW: Covered in meeting!
+Well done keeping us on topic 😀

 ### Date: 21 April 2021